unit-mesh/auto-dev-vscode/docs/development/development.md

 ## Note
-1. Installed Node.js version `v22.7.0`and encountered issues with this version.
-When running `npm install`, an error is reported stating "The plugin vscode-gradle requires a specific version of Node.js (^14.15.4) and npm (^6.14.10)".

-After pressing F5, a prompt still appears indicating that "apache-arrow" is not installed.

-2. Installed Node.js version `v14.15.4` and encountered issues with this version.
-The error message will be "Failed at the onnxruntime-node@1.17.3 postinstall script."

-After researching, it was found that Node.js version v18 or higher is required.

-3. Finally, after installing Node.js version `v20.11.0`, everything executed normally.
+Right now, with `npm install`, these Node.js versions show:
+- v20.11.0 is okay.
+- v14.15.4 and v22.7.0 have errors.

+Tip:

+Use `nvm` to switch Node.js versions.

+Remove `node_modules` from the root and `gui-sidebar` folders when changing versions.

-4. Common NVM commands.
+Common `nvm` commands.

 ```

-nvm install <version>: Install the specified version of Node.js.
+nvm install <version>    # Install the specified version of Node.js.
-nvm use <version>: Switch to the specified version of Node.js.
+nvm use <version>        # Switch to the specified version of Node.js.
-nvm ls: List the installed versions of Node.js.
+nvm ls                   # List the installed versions of Node.js.
-nvm current: Display the current version of Node.js being used.
+nvm current              # Display the current version of Node.js being used.

 ```